tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 Additionally, the faster signature verification times of BLS signatures mean that light client verification would proceed more quickly.

+However, verification of an aggregated signature is all-or-nothing.
+The verifier cannot check that some singular signer had a signature included in the block.
+Instead, the verifier must use all public keys to check if some signature was included.
+This does mean that any light client implementation must always be able to fetch all public keys for any height instead of potentially being able to check if some singular validator's key signed the block.

 #### Reduce Gossip Bandwidth

 ##### Vote Gossip